 Mark has been described as ‘a contemporary bard – a post-industrial Taliesin whose visionary novels are crammed with remixed mythologies, oneiric set pieces, potent symbols, unsettling imagery and an engaging fusion of genre elements.
 His work is distinguished by breakneck but brilliantly controlled plots, meticulous research, deft characterisation and a crisp, accessible prose style.’

-Mark now lives in an old house in the heart of a forest.
+Mark now divides his time between London, New York and an old house in the heart of a forest.

 British Fantasy Award – Best Short Fiction – 2003